Four Cornerstones of Educational Philosophy

 Online education has shown explosive growth in the last ten years, and Franklin has met and measured the challenges brought on by this growth.

 At the forefront of the colleges and universities in the United States offering online degree programs, Franklin’s first courses were adapted for online learning in 1998.
-Franklin is now among the 42.2% of private four-year nonprofit institutions that make an advanced education accessible in an online format.
-Sixteen of the 19 Franklin Undergraduate programs, as well as the Vantage MBA® Program, are available completely online.
+Franklin's online curriculum offers you the same quality learning experience as our on-campus students.

-Over the last decade, Franklin’s online enrollment has grown significantly and today comprises approximately 60% of the University’s credit hours.
+Over the last decade, Franklin’s online enrollment has grown significantly and today comprises about 80% of the University’s credit hours.
 We have made large investments in technology, staffing, and assessment mechanisms enabling this growth.
 Concurrently, Franklin has been vigilant in preserving high academic quality and student service.

 This development illustrates how Franklin has responded to changes in technology and society in a manner that increases access to educational opportunity for students.

 Franklin works to minimize loss of previously earned college credit and maximize the opportunity for individuals to transfer credit from another academic institution to Franklin University.
-Today, approximately 85% of the University’s students transfer college credits from at least one other institution.
+Today, approximately 90% of the University’s undergraduate students transfer college credits from at least one other institution.